gohugoio/hugo/content/content-management/organization.md

 ## Introduction

-Hugo uses files (see [Supported Content Formats][]) with headers called [front matter][].
+Hugo uses files (see [Hugo's supported content formats][formats]) with headers called [front matter][].
 By default, Hugo assumes the same structure that works to organize your content should be used to organize your rendered website.
 This is done in an effort to reduce configuration.
-However, this convention can be overridden through additional configuration in the front matter, as well as through Hugo's extensive features related to [URL management][].
+However, this convention can be overridden through additional configuration in the front matter, as well as through Hugo's extensive features related to [URL management][urls].

-## Organizing Source Content
+## Organizing Content Source

 In Hugo, the content should be organized in a manner that reflects the rendered website.
 Without any additional configuration, the following will just work.
 Hugo supports content nested at any level, but the top level (i.e. `content/<directories>*``) is special in Hugo and is considered the content [section][].